mckenzielee/Qi-Docs/docs/Writing_Data.rst

+.. _Qi_Writing_Data_topic:

 Writing data
 ============

-The Qi REST APIs provide programmatic access to read and write Qi data.
-This section describes the APIs used to write QiStream data.
+The Sds REST APIs provide programmatic access to read and write Sds data.
+This section describes the APIs used to write SdsStream data.

-When working in .NET, convenient Qi Client libraries are available.
-The ``IQiDataServiceinterface``, accessed using the ``QiService.GetDataService( )`` helper, defines the available functions.
+When working in .NET, convenient Sds Client libraries are available.
+The ``ISdsDataServiceinterface``, accessed using the ``SdsService.GetDataService( )`` helper, defines the available functions.

 All writes rely on a stream’s key or primary index.
 Preexisting values and positioning within the stream is determined exclusively by the primary index.
 Secondary indexes are updated, but they do not contribute